michael-d-huynh/CPS-ABS----Labor-Force-Exposure-to-AI/README.md

 ### Theme 2 — Equity: Does AI exposure narrow or widen wage gaps?

 Gender and race wage gaps *inside* AI-exposed roles are underexplored.
-Most equity research examines tech broadly — not professional services specifically.
+Most equity research examines tech broadly, not professional services specifically.

-1. Do gender wage gaps within AI-exposed occupations in NAICS 54 differ significantly from gender wage gaps in non-AI occupations in the same sector — and has this gap narrowed post-2022?
+1. Do gender wage gaps within AI-exposed occupations in NAICS 54 differ significantly from gender wage gaps in non-AI occupations in the same sector and has this gap narrowed post-2022?

 2. Does AI occupational exposure provide differential wage benefits across racial groups within NAICS 54, and if so, which groups see the largest